alxlion/eyeloupe/README.md

 Yes, Eyeloupe is inspired by Laravel Telescope.
 A lot of people coming from Laravel are missing Telescope or looking for something similar, so Eyeloupe is here to fill this gap.

-## Roadmap

-- [x] Exceptions - Track all the exceptions thrown by your application
-- [x] AI assistant - Use OpenAI API to help you to solve your exceptions
-- [ ] Custom links to the menu - To access all of your debug tool in one place (Sidekiq web, Mailhog, etc.)
-- [ ] Refactoring / clean code - To make the code more readable and maintainable

 ## Contributing
 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.